Civil Engineering Technology BS

 EmploymentThe RIT Civil Engineering Technology 2016 graduating class had 100% positive career outcomes; all graduates were employed in a position related to their field of study, attending graduate school, pursuing a military career or participating in a volunteer service program.

-- Overall job opportunities in engineering are expected to be good, but will vary by specialty.
+- • Overall job opportunities in engineering are expected to be good, with civil growing 11% faster than average.

-- A bachelor’s degree is required for most entry-level jobs.
+- • A bachelor’s degree is required for most entry-level jobs.
+Graduates qualify for professional licensure in most states.

-- Starting salaries are significantly higher than those of college graduates in other fields.
+- • Starting salaries are significantly higher than those of college graduates in other fields.
+The median starting salary for last year’s graduating class was $51,500.

 Contact UsWe appreciate your interest in your career.
 We will make every effort to help you succeed.
 Call our office and ask to speak with Maureen Arquette, the career services coordinator who works with the Civil Engineering Technology program.
 For your convenience, you can access information and services through our web site at https://www.rit.edu/careerservices.